How do I resolve ExecutorLostFailure "Slave lost" errors in Spark on Amazon EMR?

 Amazon EC2 Auto Scaling policies

 When a scaling policy performs many scale-in and scale-out events in sequence, a new node might get the same IP address that a previous node used.
-If a Spark application is running during a scale-in event, the decommissioned node is added to the Spark blacklist to prevent an executor from launching on that node.
+If a Spark application is running during a scale-in event, Spark adds the decommissioned node to the deny list to prevent an executor from launching on that node.
 If another scale-out event occurs and the new node gets the same IP address as the previously decommissioned node, YARN considers the new node valid and attempts to schedule executors on it.
-However, because the node is still on the Spark blacklist, attempts to launch executors on that node will fail.
-When the maximum number of failures is reached, the Spark application fails with a "slave lost" error.
+However, because the node is still on the Spark deny list, attempts to launch executors on that node fail.
+When you reach the maximum number of failures, the Spark application fails with a "slave lost" error.

 To resolve this problem:

-To remove a node from the Spark blacklist, decrease the Spark and YARN timeout properties, as shown in the following examples:
+To remove a node from the Spark deny list, decrease the Spark and YARN timeout properties, as shown in the following examples:

 Add the following property in /etc/spark/conf/spark-defaults.conf.
-This reduces the amount of time that a node in the decommissioning state is blacklisted.
+This reduces the amount of time that a node in the decommissioning state remains on the deny list.
 The default is one hour.
-For more information, see Configuring Node Decommissioning Behavior.
+For more information, see Configuring node decommissioning behavior.

 Modify the following YARN property in /etc/hadoop/conf/yarn-site.xml.
-This property specifies the amount of time to wait for running containers and applications to complete before transitioning a decommissioning node into the decommissioned state.
+This property specifies the amount of time to wait for running containers and applications to complete before a decommissioning node transitions to the decommissioned state.
 The default is 3600 seconds.

 For more information see, Spark enhancements for elasticity and resiliency on Amazon EMR.